Manchester-based walking tours

 ■

 Guided by Manchester-born architect Ric, the tours use historic images on location to make sense of the city’s fabric… from medieval roots to current projects.
-Expect clear, jargon-free explanations of the choices that shape streets and squares, and leave seeing familiar places differently.
+Expect clear, jargon-free explanations of the decisions that shaped the streets and public spaces, that will leave you seeing familiar places differently.

 Manchester library archives